 Throughout fantasy football drafts, there are many hidden gems at the RB.
-What I mean is, many RBs significantly outperform their ADP.
+What I mean is many RBs significantly outperform their ADP.

 Josh Jacobs, Rhamondre Stevenson, and Tony Pollard.
 What do these guys have in common?
 They all finished as top-eight running backs but were taken at pick 50 or later in preseason drafts.
-Not to mention Jamaal Williams who finished the year as RB13 but had an ADP of 126 (RB50).
+Not to mention Jamaal Williams, who finished the year as RB13 but had an ADP of 126 (RB50).

 THE BELL-COW BACK IS A THING OF THE PAST

 Over the course of the 2022 NFL season, just 16 running backs had a snap share over 60 percent.
-Even more shocking, only six were on the field for more than 70 percent of snaps.
+Even more shocking, only six were on the field for over 70 percent of snaps.
 As highlighted by the Roto Street Journal Fantasy Stock Formula, opportunity and usage are crucial pillars to success in fantasy football.
 What do you need to do to score fantasy points?
 Be available to play.
 Volume is key for fantasy success at the running back position.
-In an era where volume is being closely monitored for running backs, the value of non-elite RBs will continue to diminish.
+In an era where volume is closely monitored for running backs, the value of non-elite RBs will continue to diminish.